AbdAllah1441/AbdAllah1441/README.md

 <h2>About</h2>

-- 💻 I'm a Senior CSE student at ASU
+- 💻 Senior CSE student at ASU
 - 🔎 Constantly learning and improving.
 <!-- - 🌐 Check out my portfolio at https://yousef-dergham.netlify.app/ to see some of the projects I've worked on. -->